-In this mode the upper address inputs are not decoded, and any read of the LAN9116 will read the RX Data FIFO.
-This mode is enabled when FIFO_SEL is driven high during a read access.
-This is normally accomplished by connecting the FIFO_SEL signal to high-order address line.
-This mode is useful when the host processor must increment its address when accessing the LAN9116.
-Timing is identical to a PIO read, and the FIFO_SEL signal has the same timing characteristics as the address lines.
+In this mode the upper address inputs are not decoded, and any read of the LAN9117 will read the RX Data FIFO.
+This mode is enabled when FIFO\SEL is driven high during a read access.
+This is normally accomplished by connecting the FIFO\SEL signal to high-order address line.
+This mode is useful when the host processor must increment its address when accessing the LAN9117.
+Timing is identical to a PIO read, and the FIFO\SEL signal has the same timing characteristics as the address lines.

-Timing for 16-bit and 32-bit Direct PIO Read cycles is identical with the exception that D[31:16] is not driven during a 16-bit read.
 Note that address lines A[2:1] are still used, and address bits A[7:3] are ignored.